International System of Quantities

 The International System of Quantities (ISQ) is a standard system of quantities used in physics and in modern science in general.
-It includes seven ISQ base quantities — length, mass, time, electric current, thermodynamic temperature, amount of substance, and luminous intensity — and the relationships between those quantities in derived quantities.
+It includes seven ISQ base quantities – length, mass, time, electric current, thermodynamic temperature, amount of substance, and luminous intensity – and the relationships between those quantities in derived quantities.
 (Note: "The system of quantities, including the relations among them the quantities used as the basis of the units of the SI, is named the International System of Quantities, denoted 'ISQ', in all languages. [...]
 It should be realized, however, that ISQ is simply a convenient notation to assign to the essentially infinite and continually evolving and expanding system of quantities and equations on which all of modern science and technology rests.
 ISQ is a shorthand notation for the 'system of quantities on which the SI is based', which was the phrase used for this system in ISO 31.")
-This system underlies the International System of Units (SI) (Note: "The revised harmonized standard will be known as ISO/IEC 80000, Quantities and Units, in which it is proposed that the quantities and equations used with the SI will be known as the International System of Quantities.") but does not itself determine the units of measurement used for the quantities.
+This system underlies the International System of Units (SI) (Note: "[...] the ISQ [...] is the system of quantities underlying the International System of Units, denoted 'SI', in all languages according to the SI Brochure.") but does not itself determine the units of measurement used for the quantities.

 The system is formally described in a multi-part standard ISO/IEC 80000, which also defines many other derived quantities used in science and technology, first completed in 2009 and subsequently revised and expanded.

 Base quantities

-The base quantities of a given system of physical quantities is a subset of those quantities, where no base quantity can be expressed in terms of the others, but where every quantity in the system can be expressed in terms of the base quantities.
+The base quantities of a given system of physical quantities form a subset in which no base quantity can be expressed in terms of the others, while every other quantity in the system can be expressed in terms of the base quantities.
 Within this constraint, the set of base quantities is chosen by convention.

 There are seven ISQ base quantities.
 The symbols for them, as for other quantities, are written in italics.

+The conventional symbolic representation of the dimension of a base quantity is a single upper-case letter in roman (upright) sans-serif type.
+(Note: The sans-serif requirement is stated in BIPM JCGM 200:2012 ("The conventional symbolic representation of the dimension of a base quantity is a single upper-case letter in roman (upright) sans-serif type."), whereas ISO 80000-1:2022 is non-prescriptive ("In the ISQ, with the seven base quantities length, mass, time, electric current, thermodynamic temperature, amount of substance and luminous intensity, the dimensions of the base quantities are denoted by L, M, T, I, Θ, N and J, respectively.").)
 The dimension of a physical quantity does not include magnitude or units.
-The conventional symbolic representation of the dimension of a base quantity is a single upper-case letter in roman (upright) sans-serif (Note: The status of the requirement for sans-serif is not as clear, since ISO 80000-1:2009 makes no mention of it ("The conventional symbolic representation of the dimension of a base quantity is a single upper case letter in roman (upright) type.") whereas the secondary source BIPM JCGM 200:2012 does ("The conventional symbolic representation of the dimension of a base quantity is a single upper case letter in roman (upright) sans-serif type.").) type.